 Earnings Before Interest Taxes Depreciation and Amortization (EBITDA) is one of the most heavily quoted metrics in finance.
 Financial Analysts regularly use it when comparing companies using the ubiquitous EV/EBITDA ratio.
 Since EBITDA doesn’t include depreciation expense, it’s sometimes considered a proxy for cash flow.

 Since EBITDA excludes interest and taxes, it can be very different from operating cash flow.
 Additionally, the impact of changes in working capital and other non-cash expenses can make it even more different.

 Thank you for reading this guide to understanding what cash flow from operations is, how it’s calculated, and why it matters.
-To learn more and continue building your career as a Financial Analyst, these additional resources will be helpful:
+To learn more and continue building your career as a credit analyst, these additional CFI resources will be helpful: